MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 * VS Code to edit Azure Functions
 * Visual Studio to edit web-app (this is only if you want to customize the application)

+## Expected time to completion

+This project should take about 4 hours to complete

 ## Setup Steps